 Monitoring your BP regularly and taking the medications as prescribed will help prevent a rise in your blood pressure and related complications.

-- Festival season is here.
-It is challenging to manage chronic conditions such as hypertension during festivals as your daily routine and diet can often go off track during these times.
+It is challenging to manage chronic conditions such as hypertension during special occasions as your daily routine often gets disrupted during these times.
+Read on to understand a few tips on how to manage hypertension during travel and festivals.Read Now